sadephp/sade/docs/index.md

 ### Style tag

-All attributes will be passed along except the `scoped` attribute.
+All attributes will be passed along.

 The style tag can scope CSS with a uniq ID that is added to a div tag.